kumahq/kuma-website/docs/README.md

 ::: slot news

-**Kuma 1.4.1 has been released!** &mdash; With continued performance improvements, better security for token management, and more!
+**Kuma 1.4.1 has been released!** &mdash; With continued performance improvements, better UX for token management, and more!
 [Read More](/blog/2021/kuma-1-4-1/)

 :::